spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 ### Login URL

 Login URL is the address Pulumi should log into during Run initialization.
-Since we do not yet provide a full-featured Pulumi state backend, you need to bring your own (eg. [S3](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-aws-s3-backend)).
+Since we do not yet provide a full-featured Pulumi state backend, you need to bring your own (eg. [S3](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-aws-s3-backend){: rel="nofollow"}).

-You can read more about the login process [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/).
-More general explanation of Pulumi state management and backends is available [here](https://www.pulumi.com/docs/intro/concepts/state/).
+You can read more about the login process [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/){: rel="nofollow"}.
+More general explanation of Pulumi state management and backends is available [here](https://www.pulumi.com/docs/intro/concepts/state/){: rel="nofollow"}.

 ### Stack name